 The adjournment was given because the claimant was unable to attend a hearing.
 It was not granted to allow him to provide medical evidence.
 The LQM had simply taken the opportunity to direct the claimant to obtain his GP notes and records and bring them to the next hearing.

 In most cases, once an LQM has given a direction in a case, the case returns to the same panel the next time it is listed for hearing.
 However, on this occasion, the case was listed before, and heard by, a different panel.
-The Commissioner comments that given the previous LQM’s direction for medical evidence, it is difficult to see how the LQM, hearing the claimant’s appeal, was content to proceed without the direction being complied with.
+The Commissioner commented that given the previous LQM’s direction for medical evidence, it was difficult to see how the LQM, hearing the claimant’s appeal, was content to proceed without the direction being complied with.

 ‘The [claimant] had not shown any reasonable excuse for not pursuing his appeal and for non-attendance on the day’